dontrustm3/me-core/README.md

 - 👋 Hi
-- 👀 I’m interested in algo trading
+- 👀 I’m interested in bash
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on trading bots
+- 💞️ I’m looking to collaborate on the art of dying
-- 📫 How to reach me: N/a (for now anyway)
+- 📫 How to reach me: N/a
-- 😄 Pronouns: he/him
 - ⚡ Fun fact: i'm not him

 - https://youtu.be/TnCUJVPQH3I?si=VaJpMpExr0UDgqj9